dmtrmrv/jivosite/README.md

 #JivoSite WordPress Plugin#

-This plugin provides an option to integrate JivoSite code to your website.
+An easy way of adding JivoSite code to your website.

-This is a good practice to use a plugin instead of adding code manually, because if you update or change your theme, JivoSite code will still be present on your site.

-Based on the Plugin API, Coding Standards, and Documentation Standards.
+A better approach of adding JivoSite code to your website than editing theme files directly.
+Based on WordPress Plugin Boilerplate.
+Follows WordPress Coding Standards.

 ##Installation##